tdiprima/threejs-playground/docs/object-intersection-issues.md

 <br>

+`userData` needs to be set by you; it doesn't get set for free.
+But notice &ndash; we're not checking it anywhere, either.

 By moving the code inside the callback function, you ensure that it will execute only after the texture has finished loading and the `clickableObjects` array has been populated.
 This way, you won't need to refresh the page to access the array.

 <span style="color:#0000dd;">Gweat.
 Now what happens when I have 4 images?
 That means put the other 3 image generation stuff in there as well.
 Cool.
 "Div soup."</span> <span style="font-size:30px;">🍜</span> <span style="color:#0000dd;">This is all because I want the aspect ratio.</span>